shopware/docs/guides/hosting/performance/increment.md

 ## Disabling the Increment Storage

 The usage of the increment storage is optional and can be disabled.
-When this feature is disabled, the Queue Notification and Module usage will not work in the Administration
+When this feature is disabled, Queue Notification and Module Usage Overview will not work in the Administration

 To disable it, create a `config/packages/shopware.yml` file with the following content